Governance

 Henry Pan — General Committee

-Freshly out of his Arts degree, Henry studies Medicine at the University of Melbourne.
+Henry is a current medical student at the University of Melbourne.
 Through working as a mathematics tutor and volunteering in educational programs such as the Student Welfare Outreach Team and VCE Summer Tutoring, he has discovered a passion for teaching, mentoring, and inspiring young people, especially those who would not otherwise have access to such resources.

 Beyond his background working with young people, he has experience working as an Operations Officer as part of VCE Summer Tutoring and is currently acting as the People and Culture Lead of another nonprofit and charity organisation.